JetBrains/Exposed/documentation-website/Writerside/topics/Deep-Dive-into-DSL.md

 not
 and
 or
+andIfNotNull
+orIfNotNull
+compoundAnd()
+compoundOr()
 ```

 ## Conditional where

-It rather common case when your query's `where` condition depends on some other code conditions.
-Moreover, it could be independent or nested conditions what make it
+It is a rather common case to have a query with a `where` clause that depends on some other code's conditions.
+Moreover, independent or nested conditions could
-more complicated to prepare such `where`.
+make it more complicated to prepare such where clauses.
 Let's imagine that we have a form on a website where a user can optionally filter "Star Wars" films by a director and/or a sequel.
 In Exposed version before 0.8.1 you had to code it like: